influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 cd158f21-02e6-405c-8527-261ae6f26153    stream  finished  2.2 kB    04 May 16 11:44 MDT
 ```

-As long as the size is more than a few bytes it is certain that some data was captured.
+If the size is more than a few bytes, data has been captured.
-If Kapacitor is not receiving data yet, check each layer: Telegraf &rarr; InfluxDB &rarr; Kapacitor.
+If Kapacitor isn't receiving data, check each layer: Telegraf &rarr; InfluxDB &rarr; Kapacitor.
-Telegraf will log errors if it cannot communicate to InfluxDB.
+Telegraf logs errors if it cannot communicate to InfluxDB.
-InfluxDB will log an error about `connection refused` if it cannot send data to Kapacitor.
+InfluxDB logs an error about `connection refused` if it cannot send data to Kapacitor.
 Run the query `SHOW SUBSCRIPTIONS` to find the endpoint that InfluxDB is using to send data to Kapacitor.

 ```